-Sifu Adam Williss is the founder of The Dragon Institute.
+Sifu Adam Williss is the founder of The Dragon Institute – one of the most well-known Wing Chun schools in the US.
 He has built a network of followers around the world.
-Known for his uncompromising dedication to quality, Sifu Adam is one of the most followed experts in Wing Chun today.
+Known for his uncompromising dedication to quality, Sifu Adam is one of the most followed Wing Chun experts today.

-For over 25 years, he’s dedicated his life to learning high quality Wing Chun.
-From this obsession, Sifu Adam has turned his first-hand knowledge into a path to educate others on the specifics of what good Wing Chun means.
+For the last 27 years, he’s dedicated his life to learning high quality Kung Fu… From this obsession, Sifu Adam has turned his first-hand knowledge into a path to educate others on the specifics of what good Wing Chun means.

 Sifu Adam was inducted into the United States Martial Arts Hall of Fame in 2010.
 He is recognized as an official lineage holder of the Worldwide Leung Sheung Lineage Association.
-He is the State of California representative of The System Wing Chun under Florida-based Sifu William Graves.
+He is a proud representative of Sifu Bill Graves’ Jacksonville Wing Chun Kung Fu.
 He is founder of International Wing Chun Day, founder of Wing Chun Against Bullying, president of the Dragon Family Wing Chun Association and a member of the International Kung Fu Federation, Independent Martial Arts Federation, International Combat Martial Arts Unions Association, United States Kuo Shu Federation, Ving Tsun Athletic Association and the National Qigong (Chi Kung) Association.

 In his own words, Sifu Adam says what being a sifu means to him…